wingo/stringrefs/README.md

     engine's strings
  3. Allow UTF-8-only implementation for non-web WebAssembly implementations
+ 4. Allow WTF-16 support for Java, Dart, Kotlin and similar languages
- 4. Allow string literals in element sections
+ 5. Allow string literals in element sections

 ## Definitions
  - *codepoint*: An integer in the range [0,0x10FFFF].